SciTools/iris/docs/src/further_topics/ugrid/other_meshes.rst

         >>> faces_x.bounds = face_corners_x
         >>> faces_y.bounds = face_corners_y

+        # Use a Mesh to represent the Cube's horizontal geography, by replacing
-        # Replace existing face AuxCoords with new MeshCoords.
+        #  the existing face AuxCoords with new MeshCoords.
         >>> smc_mesh = Mesh.from_coords(faces_x, faces_y)
         >>> for new_coord in smc_mesh.to_MeshCoords("face"):
         ...     old_coord = wave_cube.coord(new_coord.name())